digital-analysis-co/digital-analysis-co/docs/blog/posts/share_events_google_analytics_google_ads.md

 Many GA4 properties I access are also linked to Google Ads.
 Yet I'm still often asked to add a Google Ads marketing pixel via GTM, even when this link exists. <!-- more -->

-There are actually 3 ways that I now know of to share data between Google Analytics and Google Ads.
+There are actually 3 ways that I know of to share data between Google Analytics and Google Ads.

 ## Linking Google Analytics with Google Ads